sehrishahmedsangrasi/Carbon-Intensity-Monitor/README.md

 2. Adjust the API endpoint and parameters according to your needs.

-3. Use the functions from `data_processing.py` to process and save the data.
+3. Use the functions from `data_processing.c` to process and save the data.

 4. Execute the script.